The tickle of curiosity. The gasp of discovery. Fingers running across the keyboard.

 That sacred process is the guide that Jac Schaeffer, (series creator) Matt Shakman, (director of all nine episodes) and a squad of writers use to plot their course.
 The ending should be foregone.
 However we’ve seen this train go right off the tracks in other groundbreaking series to remain nameless.

-Rather than trash someone else’ efforts—all writers struggle with endings—we will focus on what the writers on WandaVision did right.
+Rather than trash someone else’ efforts—all writers struggle with endings, ask the King—we will focus on what the writers on WandaVision did right.

 Familiar is your friend